-941. Urban Traffic Air Pollution – Recording urban traffic air pollution and quality trough 3D visualization in planar and non-planar views.
+941. Urban Traffic Air Pollution – Recording urban traffic air pollution and quality through 3D visualization in planar and non-planar views.

-942. Multi-Criteria Decision Analysis – Selecting highway route using multiple criteria.
+942. Multi-Criteria Decision Analysis – Selecting highway routes using multiple criteria.
 (Multi-criteria Decision Analysis QGIS Plugin)

 943. Walkability – Mapping out hot spots and cold spots with walkability and kernel density.

-944. Bike Sharing – Optimizing locations bike-sharing programs stations.
+944. Bike Sharing – Optimizing locations of bike-sharing program stations.